osrf/gazebo_tutorials/model_editor/tutorial.md

 1. Click on the `joint` icon on the tool bar.
 This brings up the Joint Creation Dialog which allows you to specify different properties of the joint you want to create.
-As you can see in the dialog, the default joint types is a `revolute` joint.
+As you can see in the dialog, the default joint type is a `Revolute` joint.

 1. Begin by moving your mouse over the link you wish to create a joint for to see it being highlighted and click on it.
 This link will be the parent link of